bvbohnen/X4_Customizer/Documentation.md

          - Bool, if True some extra status messages may be printed to the console.
          - Defaults to False
        * allow_path_error
-         - Bool, if True then if the x4 path looks wrong, the customizer will still attempt to run.
+         - Bool, if True and the x4 or user folder path looks wrong, the customizer will still attempt to run (with a warning).
          - Defaults to False
        * output_to_catalog
          - Bool, if True then the modified files will be written to a single cat/dat pair, otherwise they are written as loose files.